XYIheng/XYIheng.github.io/_pages/about.md

   - /about.html
 ---
 Yiheng Xiong is a Ph.D. student in Computer Science at [ECNU](https://www.ecnu.edu.cn/) (East China Normal University), under the supervision of Prof. [Ting Su](https://tingsu.github.io/) and Prof. [Geguang Pu](https://scholar.google.com/citations?user=niQAGcQAAAAJ&hl=zh-CN).
 His research interests include but are not limited to software testing and software analysis.
 He obtained the B.Eng. degree at [SUSTech](https://www.sustech.edu.cn/) in 2020.
-* He is maintaining an Android testing paper list on [Android testing and analysis](https://github.com/XYIheng/AndroidTesting).
+* He is maintaining a paper list on [Android testing and analysis](https://github.com/XYIheng/AndroidTesting).

 ## Education